allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 As we see, another hypothesis proved to be true.
 We’re not using the virtual machine type with the best price-to-performance ratio - T2D.
 We’re using N2 machine type.

-Unfortunately T2D machines at the time of writing this article do not provide other CPU to memory ratio than 3 GB per 1 vCPU.
+Unfortunately, at the time of writing, T2D machines do not provide CPU to memory ratios other than 3 GB per 1 vCPU.
 It’s still better than 4 GB per 1 vCPU, but far from 1 or 2 GB per 1 vCPU.
 We will check if T2D virtual machine type with 4 GB of memory per 1 CPU is cheaper than its counterparts.